If you are trying, for the first time, to do your gel nails at home, you are in the right place.

 It’s like instant gratification for your fingertips!

-With gel nail extensions, you can have longer, more glamorous nails without waiting for your natural nails to grow out.
+You can have longer, more glamorous nails with gel nail extensions without waiting for your natural nails to grow out.

-Before you start, make sure you have all the necessary items on hand.
+Before you start, ensure you have all the necessary items.

 You’ll need gel nail extension forms or tips, gel nail builder gel, gel nail polish, a UV or LED lamp, a nail buffer, a cuticle pusher, a nail file, rubbing alcohol, and cotton pads.